Nigeria

 Kidnapping for ransom

-Kidnapping is widespread across Nigeria.
-There has been a recent increase in kidnappings in the Abuja Federal Capital Territory area.
+Kidnapping is widespread across Nigeria, and particularly severe in the north west.
+There has been an increase in kidnappings in the Abuja Federal Capital Territory area.

 Criminal groups may kidnap victims by stopping cars on major highways, including the: